ranjeetnegi/System-Design-for-Staff-SWE/Section4/README.md

 - **Section 5**: Senior Design Problems — 13 complete system designs where you'll choose databases, design cache strategies, reason about failure modes, and estimate costs using the concepts from this section
 - **Section 6**: Staff-Level Design Problems — The same problem domains elevated to global scale, multi-region topologies, cross-team platform concerns, and long-term evolution planning

----

-*This section is where distributed systems theory meets engineering practice.
-The concepts here don't just help you pass interviews—they're how Staff Engineers make decisions every day.*